php-fig/fig-standards/accepted/PSR-6-cache-meta.md

 Despite that, any value that is not null or an object of `\DateTimeInterface` (either `\DateTime` or `\DateTimeImmutable`, or possibly others added to the language in the future) MUST be treated as an invalid argument error.
-Implementers are encouraged to actively reject values that do not implement that interface.
+Implementers are required to actively reject values that do not implement that interface.

 Simulating a failed type check unfortunately varies between PHP versions and thus is not recommended.
 Instead, implementors SHOULD throw an instance of `\Psr\Cache\InvalidArgumentException`.